SkylineCommunications/dataminer-docs-connectors/connector/doc/Slack_Messaging.md

 When commands are sent into a Slack channel, these will be picked up by the element running this connector.
 When the element detects a known command, it will execute the Automation script linked to that command.

+> [!TIP]
+> Read the [Slack Messaging use case](https://community.dataminer.services/use-case/slack-messaging/) to learn how this integration can unify your team’s communication between DataMiner and Slack.

 ## About

 **HTTP communication** is used to communicate with the Slack API ([http://api.slack.com](http://api.slack.com/)).
 Two separate connections are made: one connection to the WEB API, and a second (web socket) connection to the RTM API.